lo9ud/boxed/docs/README.md

   - React is a good choice for this project because it allows for easy state management and updating, which is important for a spreadsheet-like application, as well as rapid prototyping and development.

 - [**File I/O**](./files.md): I chose to use a custom binary format for saving and loading as a challenge for myself.
 This format is based on the Parquet format, but is much simpler.
 I chose not to support Excel files due to the complexity of the ISO 29500 standard.

+- [**Type System**](./types.md): I chose to use a simple type system with no implicit type conversions.
+This is to avoid the ambiguity that can arise from implicit type conversions, and to make the system easier to reason about.